 What is Young Living?

 If you wondered where essential oils came from, they started back in 1993 when Young Living was formed by the late Gary Young.
-Mr Young has had an interesting past including offering cheap blood tests for Americans.
+Mr. Young has had an interesting past including offering cheap blood tests for Americans.

 That clinic was located in Mexico and tell that a sample of the cat’s blood was not human.
 Also, his doctorate degree comes from a diploma mill so you may want to take his words with a grain of salt.

 With those items in his past, he was still able to start this essential oil company back in 1993.
-His personal quality policy is labelled as the seed to seal.
+His personal quality policy is labeled as the seed to seal.
 This means that the company watches over its ingredients from the moment they are planted until they are harvested and placed in their oils.

 The oils do their job and are packaged in the right bottles.
 The marketing plan is through the MLM business plan making it hard to find a good customer region.

-Young Living MLM Review: How Does It Work?
+How Does Young Living MLM Work?

 Young Living is like any other MLM corporation.
 They make their money off the hard work of sales associates who struggle every day to make a sale.
 The business strategy is the same.
-Young living uses the retail sales commission and the recruiting system to make sure you can make money after you sign up.
+Young Living uses the retail sales commission and the recruiting system to make sure you can make money after you sign up.

 Besides essential oils, Young Living has different diffusers and other tools for sale as well as products for different areas of your home and health.
 What this means is that you have a lot of products you can sell in order to make a living.

-The company owns farms on 6 continents to meet its production demands and make sure there is enough product for all of their reps to sell.
+The company owns farms on 6 continents to meet its production demands and make sure there is enough product for all of its reps to sell.
 Their website is better than others we have seen and has lots of information on it.

 Can You Make Money With Young Living?

 If you are good and can sell ice to Eskimos then you should be able to sell essential oils.
-Because the company is targeting a very high demand niche there is an audience out there who may pay the high costs associated with Young Living’s products.
+Because the company is targeting a very high-demand niche there is an audience out there who may pay the high costs associated with Young Living’s products.

 There is a support system in place one that is not always free.
 The complicated compensation plan plus the need to buy your starter’s pack can make it hard for you to earn money through this company.